surmud/surmud/README.md

 ## Projects
 ### NBA Hall of Fame Predictor
-My group and I used basketball statistics to predict NBA Hall of Famers with 85% accuracy.
+My friends and I used basketball statistics to predict NBA Hall of Famers with 85% accuracy.
 Are hall of famers more physical than today's players?
 Do today's players shoot more?
 We answer these questions in our jupyter notebook.
 To do this project, we needed to parse, scrape, and clean NBA basketball data from several different sources to be able to conduct our analysis.
 - Check out published notebook at https://surmud.github.io/NBA-Hall-of-fame-predictor/
 - Check out the repository at https://github.com/surmud/NBA-Hall-of-fame-predictor